 Learn how to repair guitars today, by training as a Guitar Repair Technician.

-Module 2, Setting Up Your Guitar, is the second in the Guitar Repair Technician series (the first being Maintaining Your Guitar, and the third being Making New Bone Nuts).
-Together, these award winning modules teach you how to repair electric and acoustic guitars and basses, and develop your skills as a Guitar Repair Technician.
+Module 4, Fret Repair, is the fourth in the Guitar Repair Technician series (the first three being Maintaining Your Guitar, Guitar Setups and Making New Bone Nuts).
+Together, these award winning modules teach you how to repair frets on an electric, acoustic, classical and bass guitar, developing your skills as a Guitar Repair Technician.
 These skills also transfer to other fretted instruments e.g. dulcimers, banjos etc.

-Other Guitar Repair training courses are expensive, long and often not easily accessible.
-This module of the UK government approved training course would cost in excess of £250 per day - here, you can often save over 90% of the cost.
+Guitar Repair training courses elsewhere are expensive, long and often not easily accessible.
+This module, when attended as a UK government approved training course, would cost in excess of £250 per day - here, you can often save over 90% of the cost.

-Follow step by step with videos, downloads, quizzes and tasks.
+Follow step by step with videos, downloads and quizzes.
 Ask questions.
+Practice each demonstrated task.

-Once you’ve completed this module, you’ll be ready to confidently and accurately conduct a full four-part setup on guitars and bass for other people, and you’ll also save a fortune being able to work on your own instrument.
+Once you’ve completed this module, you’ll be ready to confidently and accurately tackle those frets that aren't sitting properly on the fretboard for other people, and you’ll also save a fortune being able to work on your own instrument.

-Essentially, this course is ideal whether you’re working in the Guitar and Music industry, following a hobby or simply maintaining your own guitar to keep it in great shape.
+The course is ideal whether you’re working in the Guitar and Music industry, following a hobby or simply maintaining your own guitar to keep it in great shape.
 Because you're being trained to a professional standard by a qualified teacher and guitar repair technician, you'll get some insight into several small tricks and pointers while following a structured and engaging course that's easy to follow step-by-step.

 The Guitar Repair Technician Training Program has been a preferred choice within the Wales Employability Sector for guitar repair training, and was entered onto the Careers Wales database of approved courses in 2013.